-Promote content that resonates with your target audience and sees how your popularity and relevance increase.
-Utilize influencers or use short-form video content if your target audience is lurking around these channels.
+Promote content that resonates with your target audience and see how your popularity and relevance increase.
+Utilize influencers or short-form video content if your target audience is lurking around these channels.

 Always adapt.
 If you don’t, well, let’s just say that your products will have a hard time seeing the light of day.
 Build your online reputation to give yourself a fighting chance.
 If you don’t exist on the internet, then you’re relatively invisible in the eyes of the consumers.

-Take note that what’s essential to the Chinese may be different from what’s essential to westerners.
-What items they may pay a premium for may be different from what even the Japanese or the Korean will look for, even if they are neighbors.
+Take note that what’s essential to the Chinese may be different from what’s essential to Westerners.
+What items they may pay a premium for may be different from what even the Japanese or the Koreans will look for, even if they are neighbors.

-- A website in Chinese Mandarin optimized to work within China’s Internet regulation should be a priority.
+- A website in Chinese Mandarin optimized to work within China’s Internet regulations should be a priority.

-- Hire an SEO and content team to attract attention and rank on Chinese search engines Baidu.
+- Hire an SEO and content team to attract attention and rank on the Chinese search engine Baidu.

-- Promote your brand/company on major Chinese social media platforms: Wechat, Weibo, Douyin, Little Red Book and so on.
-You don’t have to be registered with official account on all of them but a strong social media presence is key in China.
+- Promote your brand/company on major Chinese social media platforms: WeChat, Weibo, Douyin, Little Red Book, and so on.
+You don’t have to be registered with an official account on all of them but a strong social media presence is key in China.

 - Undercover marketing through Chinese Forums and Q&A such as Baidu Zhidao & Zhihu.

-- Public relations: to build your brand awareness and handle crisis.
+- Public relations: to build your brand awareness and handle crises.

 - Set up shop on Chinese eCommerce platforms to get right in front of your target market.
-The choices are multiples.
-From the expensive most popular app such as Tmall to the more afordable (Taobao/pinduoduo) or niche (Bilibili ecom/ Red Store) etc.
+The choices are multiple.
+From the expensive most popular apps such as Tmall to the more affordable (Taobao/Pinduoduo) or niche (Bilibili/ Red Store) etc.

 - If you must, then set up a brick-and-mortar shop.
-It has become more and more common for brand to first launch digitaly.
-The exemple of the brand &other stories comes to mind.
-They oppened a Tmall flagship store in 2019 and a brick and mortar store at the end of 2021 only.
+It has become more and more common for brands to launch digitally.

-- Knowing who to hire for which positions are also key to your success and learning how to deal and retain chinese talents (Turnover rate is high in China).
+- Knowing who to hire for which positions is also key to your success and learning how to deal with and retain Chinese talents (The turnover rate is high in China).

 Note that this advice is valid for both B2B and B2C companies.
 The differences will be on your choice of platform.
 A company selling medical equipment has no interest in being on Douyin for instance.